Why Everyone’s Talking About WPX Energy, Inc. (WPX) Today

-Looking at the current readings for WPX Energy, Inc., the two-week RSI stands at 32.55.
-This figure suggests that WPX stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current WPX readings is similarly very revealing as it has a stochastic reading of 30.11% at this stage.
-This figure means that WPX share price today is being neutral.
+Looking at the current readings for WPX Energy, Inc., the two-week RSI stands at 20.93.
+This figure suggests that WPX stock, for now, is overbought, meaning that the shares are not stable in terms of price movement.
+The stochastic readings, on the other hand, based on the current WPX readings is similarly very revealing as it has a stochastic reading of 10.51% at this stage.
+This figure means that WPX share price today is being overbought.

-Technical chart claims that WPX Energy, Inc. (WPX) would settle between $12.02/share to $12.19/share level.
-However, if the stock price goes below the $11.67 mark, then the market for WPX Energy, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $11.49 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.12.
+Technical chart claims that WPX Energy, Inc. (WPX) would settle between $9.69/share to $10.05/share level.
+However, if the stock price goes below the $8.74 mark, then the market for WPX Energy, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $8.16 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -1.49.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at SunTrust raised their recommendation on shares of WPX from Hold to Buy in their opinion released on January 21.
 Imperial Capital analysts again handed out a Outperform recommendation to WPX Energy, Inc. (NYSE:WPX) stock but they lifted target price for the shares in a flash note issued to investors on December 17.
 The target price has been raised from $13 to $17.
 Analysts at Siebert Williams Shank are sticking to their Buy stance.
 However, on December 16, they lifted price target for these shares to $18 from $16.